-This entry consists of three parts: the recipe for the Hainanese chicken, the recipe for the Hainanese chicken rice and the recipe for the ginger dipping sauce.
+This post consists of three parts: the recipe for the Hainanese chicken, the recipe for the Hainanese chicken rice and the recipe for the ginger dipping sauce.

 Let’s start with the Hainanese chicken.
 It isn’t steamed; it’s poached.
 Not in water but in stock.

-- 4 to 6 c. of broth in which the chicken was cooked
+- 4 to 6 cups broth in which the chicken was cooked

 - Measure and rinse your rice, cook it as you ordinarily would but, instead of water, use the strained liquid in which the chicken has cooked.
 Never mind sauteing more garlic and ginger and cooking the rice in oil before adding the broth.
 If your broth is flavorful enough, i.e., you started with stock rather than water, you can skip the entire sauteing routine.

 - While the rice cooks, make the dipping sauce.

 - 3 heaping tbsps. of finely grated ginger

 - 2 heaping tbsps. of finely grated garlic

 - 4 heaping tbsps. of finely chopped onion leaves